charlottesville-syllabus/charlottesville-syllabus.github.io/_annotations/an-epoch-of-change.md

 ---
 layout: annotation
-title: An Epoch of Change: A Timeline of The University 1955-1975
+title: "An Epoch of Change: A Timeline of The University 1955-1975"
 creator:
   - Omara-Alwala, Atima
 publication_date: 2003